MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab2_Excel_integration.md

     title: 'Lab 1.2: Excel integration'
     module: 'Learning Path 1: Explore the core capabilities of Dynamics 365 finance and operations apps'
 ---
+# Learning Path 1: Explore the core capabilities of Dynamics 365 finance and operations apps
 # Module 3: Describe reporting and integration capabilities in finance and operations apps

 ## Lab 1.2: Excel integration